Single transferable vote: Seventh round

 This vote count varies from the reality of many STV systems because there were no "exhausted" non-transferable votes.
 In most real-life STV elections, some votes that are set to be transferred cannot be and fewer votes are still in play at the end compared to the first round.
-As well, the Droop quota is usually used in real-life STV elections.
-With the Droop quota in effect and five seats to be filled, it would have taken 17 percent to be elected with quota, not 20 percent as under the Hare quota.
-However, if B2's surplus votes under the Droop quota are transferred to any non–Party A candidate, the same five candidates are elected whether Hare or Droop quotas are used, albeit in a slightly different order.
+Additionally, the Droop quota is usually used in real-life STV elections.
+(If it was used in the above example, it would have taken only 16.7 percent of the votes to be elected with quota, not 20 percent as under the Hare quota.)
+However, if B2's surplus votes under the Droop quota are transferred to any non–Party A candidate, the same five candidates are elected regardless of whether Hare or Droop quotas are used, albeit in a slightly different order.

-In the first round, 74 percent of votes were cast for candidates who were successful in the end.
-In this case, as in all STV elections, about 80 percent or more of votes cast were used to actually elect someone.
-Only the 11 percent of votes cast in the end for B1 were not used to elect someone.
-The members elected in the district represent the sentiments of a large majority of the voters.
+In the first round, 74 percent of votes were cast for candidates who were elected then or later.
+Only the 11 percent of votes cast for B1 were not used to elect someone.
+The members elected in the district can be said to be broadly representative of the electorate.
+In addition, the members elected in the district represent the sentiments of a large majority of the voters.
 Due to the diversity of members elected, each voter has someone elected who shares the party label that they voted for in the first place, even if not the individual candidate they preferred, or has seen the election of the independent candidate that they prefer.